16 Most Common EMS Emergencies for EMTs & Paramedics

-For respiratory distress, the focus is on the lungs and auscultation (listening for sounds from the lungs, heart, and other organs) is key to the assessment.
+For respiratory distress, the focus is on the lungs, and auscultation (listening for sounds from the lungs, heart, and other organs) is key to the assessment.

 For example, coarse, thick crackles in the lungs can indicate mucus or infection.
 “Gurgling” sounds can indicate edema.
 Wheezes may suggest bronchoconstriction, possibly from asthma or COPD.

-An EMT’s assessment may include a physical exam, incident history, and vital signs before deciding the next step in treatment and transport of their patient.
+An EMT’s assessment may include a physical exam, incident history, and vital signs before deciding the next step in the treatment and transport of their patient.

 Learn More: How to Treat Respiratory Distress Emergencies